Blignaut24/NederLearn_V5/TESTING.md

 I organized my tests in a simple way:

-- I create test data (like a fake user and blog post)
+- I create test data (like a fake user and blog post).
-- I check if everything saves correctly in the database
+- I check if everything saves correctly in the database.
-- I verify that all connections between different parts work (like linking comments to posts)
+- I verify that all connections between different parts work (like linking comments to posts).

 ### Main Things I Test

 My tests focus on four main areas:

-- User Profiles: Making sure new users get their profiles automatically
+- User Profiles: Making sure new users get their profiles automatically.
-- Media Categories: Checking if I can create different categories for content
+- Media Categories: Checking if I can create different categories for content.
-- Blog Posts: Verifying that posts save with the right title, content, and author
+- Blog Posts: Verifying that posts save with the right title, content, and author.
-- Comments: Ensuring comments connect to the right posts and users
+- Comments: Ensuring comments connect to the right posts and users.

-I wrote each test to be clear and simple, making it easy for other developers to understand what I'm testing and why.
-This helps me catch problems early and keeps my app running smoothly.
+I wrote each test to be clear and simple, making it easy for other. developers to understand what I'm testing and why.
+This helps me catch. problems early and keeps my app running smoothly.

 </details>